 Academic performance at WASSCE, School achievement, Infrastructure, and facilities are among the important ranking factors the Computerized School Selection and Placement System (CSSPS) and the Ghana Education Service (GES) used to rank Senior High Schools in Ghana.

-Today, we present to you the senior high schools that have defied all odds to register their names as a category ‘A’ school in the Northern Region.
+Today, we present to you the senior high schools that have defied all odds to register their names as category ‘A’ school in the Northern Region.

-When it comes to Senior High School education in Ghana, the Northern Region also boasts of best schools offering quality education but unfortunately, only 4 out of the numerous senior high schools in the Region are “First Class Schools”.
+When it comes to Senior High School education in Ghana, the Northern Region also boasts of the best schools offering quality education but unfortunately, only 4 out of the numerous senior high schools in the Region are “First Class Schools”.